 Problem Possible Cause - Solution A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed No sound can be heard through an HDMI connected display.
 You have not configured the HDMI audio output.
-See "HDMI Audio Configuration" on page C - 14.
+See "HDMI Audio Configuration" on page C - 9.
 Audio Volume is too low when listening through headphones.
 You have set the Speaker Configuration to 5.1 Speaker.
 It is recommended that you set the Speaker Configuration to Stereo (not to 5.1 Speaker) when listening through headphones in order to maximize audio quality.
-See "Audio Features" on page 2 - 4.
-The Sound Blaster audio controls don't work when the system is connected to an external display through an HDMI/Display Port cable. o an external display through an HDMI or Display Port connection.
-See "So The fingerprint reader has problems scanning fingers.
+The Sound Blaster audio controls don't work when the system is connected to an external display through an HDMI/Display Port cable.
+Note that Sound Blaster Audio will be disabled when you are connecting to an external display through an HDMI or Display Port connection.
+See "Sound Blaster Audio & HDMI/Display Port" on page C - 12.
+The fingerprint reader has problems scanning fingers.
 When fingers are wet or sweaty the software application may have difficulty reading a scanned finger.
 Make sure your fingers are clean and dry when attempting to scan them across the sensor for detection.
+When the system is set to RAID Level 1 the lower right corner of the screen will display the message "Data on one or more volumes is protected from a disk failure" when entering Windows.
+This is normal as the system is simply informing you that the RAID system is protecting you from a disk failure, and if one disk dies your data will be still be safe.
+If you wish to hide this message deselect "Show Storage System Information" in the Intel Rapid Storage Technology control panel.